englercj/harvest-engine/docs/schema_language_guide.md

 Changing the size of a fixed-size array is not backwards-compatible for the binary format, just as changing the type of any field is not backwards-compatible.
 Other formats may treat these types differently, and have different restrictions about changes.

+Arrays of non-pointer types are considered set or unset as a single unit.
+That is, you cannot test if a single array element is set, only if the entire field is set.

 ### Type Aliases

 Aliases of types can be created using the `alias` keyword.
 Aliases are a language-level feature.
 A generated schema will not include aliases; only their resolved types.
 Because of this, you cannot apply attributes to type aliases.